Dangerous Spiders Invading Greater-Jacksonville Homes

 - Piles of brush, wood, leaves, and construction materials, as well as stacks of other organic material, will lure venomous spiders like black widows and brown recluse spiders into your yard.
 To deter these spiders from your home, keep these items away from your exterior walls.

-- Venomous spiders prey on larger bugs than common house spiders and most other non-venomous spiders do.
+- Venomous spiders prey on larger bugs than common house spiders, and most other non-venomous spiders do.
 Therefore, the more of these bugs you have around your home, the more attractive it will be to black widows and brown recluse spiders.
-There are many conditions that can draw large insects (beetles, grasshoppers, cockroaches, etc.) to a home, and moisture issues are on the top of that list!
+Many conditions can draw large insects (beetles, grasshoppers, cockroaches, etc.) to a home, and moisture issues are on the top of that list!
 If you have a broken gutter or a leaky spigot, those insects will take notice; they're also fond of damp, shaded locations.
-In addition, the more vegetation you have surrounding your home, the more interesting your landscaping will be to invading insects, not to mention that having more vegetation will also lead to more moisture as those plants provide shade and have to be watered in order to survive.
+In addition, the more vegetation you have surrounding your home, the more attractive your landscaping will be to invading insects, not to mention that having more vegetation will also lead to more moisture as those plants provide shade and have to be watered to survive.
 However, if you keep your bushes, shrubs, and other plants trimmed back, it can allow the sunlight and airflow to reach the soil and dry it out more quickly.